Skip to main content

 3. This project is timely because although developing countries like Nigeria, use only 25% of chemical pesticides produced worldwide, we experience 99% of pesticide deaths.
 Research shows the World Health Organization estimates that 385 million farmers fell victim to acute poisoning in 2019, most of them in Asia and Africa.

 4. 75% of smallholder women farmers surveyed in 2022 experienced some health challenges that they attributed to pesticide use.
-Symptoms like difficulty in breathing, dizziness, headaches, nausea, vomiting, eye problems, skin rashes, catarrh, diarrhea, and respiratory problems were among the most common health effects reported.
+Symptoms like difficulty in breathing, dizziness, headaches, nausea, vomiting, eye problems, skin rashes, catarrh, diarrhoea, and respiratory problems were among the most common health effects reported.

 5. Nigeria’s population is increasing, and the quantity of land remains the same, it is therefore extremely important that we take action to develop technology that will improve our farmlands, especially strategies to recycle nutrients within our lands to ensure sustainable agroecological management.
 Despite land degradation, the soil can heal itself and regenerate, therefore it is possible to grow our food 100% without chemicals.